oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

 After creating the Microsoft Teams credential object, you can use the **`DBMS_CLOUD_NOTIFICATION.SEND_MESSAGE`** procedure to send a message to your Microsoft Teams channel.
 For more information, see [SEND_MESSAGE Procedure](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-dbms-cloud-notification.html#GUID-8A557984-BEC3-4F82-909E-4451E86F66E0).

-1. In the source database SQL window, specify the following parameters that are used in the following code example.
+1. In the source database SQL window, specify the following parameters that are used in the following script.

     - provider: Enter **msteams**
     - credential_name: Enter your credential name such as **`TEAMS_CRED`**